Smart Contract Fundamentals Hub: EVM Execution, Solidity First Principles, and Mainnet-Ready Mental Models

 Hardhat vs Remix for beginners: when building a dApp, what should I use and why? | ArtofBlockchain

-I can build small things, but debugging still feels messy and reactive
+I can build small contracts, but Solidity debugging still feels reactive

-I can code, but I do not yet explain execution, gas, or storage clearly in interviews
+I can code, but I cannot explain EVM gas, storage, and state in interviews

-I want my fundamentals to become believable proof, not just private learning
+I want my smart contract fundamentals to become believable hiring proof

 The Smart Contract Portfolio That Shows How You Think | ArtofBlockchain